Performative Prediction with Bandit Feedback: Learning through Reparameterization: Introduction

-\xhdr{Zeroth-Order Optimization} Our algorithms and techniques are based on the line of work on zeroth-order optimization (also known as bandit optimization) initiated by \citeauthor{flaxman2005online}, who has shown how to optimize an unknown convex function $f$, using only function value query access to $f$. \cite{agarwal2010optimal,shamir2017optimal} later extend the technique that allows multiple points query and showed that two points suffice to guarantee that the regret bounds closely resemble bounds for the full information case.
-To deal with non-convex performative risk, we use a reparameterization approach to transform the performative risk as a function over the induced data distribution parameter.
-The reparameterization approach mirrors the intuition behind the algorithms proposed for learning from revealed feedback or preferences (see, e.g., \cite{roth2016watch,zadimoghaddam2012efficiently, dong2018strategic}), which consider a \emph{Stackerlberg game} involving a utility-maximizing learner and strategic agent.
-Our work differs from theirs as we consider a different problem -- performative prediction, and the environment responding to the learner's model deployment is exogenously characterized by a distribution map $\calD(\cdot)$.
+\xhdr{Zeroth-Order Optimization} Our algorithms and techniques are based on the line of work on zeroth-order optimization (also known as bandit optimization) initiated by \citet{flaxman2005online}, which studies how to optimize an unknown convex function $f$ using only function value query access to $f$. \citet{agarwal2010optimal} and \citet{shamir2017optimal} later extend the technique that allows multiple points query and show that two points suffice to guarantee that the regret bounds that closely resemble the regret bounds for the full information case.
+The reparameterization approach proposed in our paper mirrors the intuition behind the algorithms proposed for learning from revealed feedback or preferences (see, e.g., \citet{roth2016watch,zadimoghaddam2012efficiently, dong2018strategic}), which consider a \emph{Stackelberg game} involving a utility-maximizing learner and strategic agent.
+Our work, focusing on performative prediction with an environment response exogenously characterized by a distribution map $\calD(\cdot)$, differs from theirs in problem consideration.